jkobject/jkobject.github.io/_drafts/2022-12-20-the-aqemia-story.md

 But I might at least let you know about what Aqemia was very open about as of the end of 2022:

 - Aqemia is a very fast environment.
 - A lot of people -more than half- leave the company after a few months.
-It is not clear if this is because of Aqemia's decisions or because of their own.
+Sometimes because of Aqemia's decisions and sometimes because of their own.
 This percentage is higher for people with previous experience in industry and biotech.
 Aqemia is largely composed of young graduates.
 - Aqemia is mostly composed of people coming from a small set of elite French engineering schools.
 They have, however, little to no experience in biomedical research and biology.